veloxity343/veloxity343/README.md

 ### 📜 The Adventurer's Guild<br>
 - At this very moment?
 I'm probably saving the world, one bug fix at a time 🐛 and trying to convince my computer that "semicolon" is not a foreign language symbol<br>
-- Really, I'm on a lifelong quest of self-learning, kind of like a hobbit searching for the perfect code ring 💍<br>
+- Really, I'm on a lifelong quest of self-learning, kind of like a certain hobbit searching for the perfect code ring 💍<br>
-- Enrolled in the Hogwarts-equivalent of coding: [42 School](https://42kl.edu.my/), where the spells are 'git commit -m' and 'sudo make me a sandwich'! 🧙‍♂️✨<br>
+- Enrolled in the Hogwarts-equivalent of coding: [42 School](https://42kl.edu.my/), where the spells are 'git commit -m' and 'sudo pour me another glass!' 🥂<br>
 - Trying to decide if I'm in a "productive coding flow" or just procrastinating 🤔<br>

 ### 💬 Let's Quest Together<br>